BSc (Hons) MBBS FRCS (Ed) FRCS (Eng) Master of Surgery (Univ. of London)

 I was elected to the Court of Examiners at the Royal College of Surgeons of England in 2004 and appointed to the Intercollegiate Speciality Board in General Surgery in 2009 to maintain the quality of UK consultant surgeons.
 I am one of only two surgeons recruited by the Association of Coloproctology of Great Britain & Ireland to its Welsh Disciplinary Panel.

-I am committed to clinical research and have given over 200 presentations at regional, national, and international meetings and over 160 publications in peer-reviewed journals with over 2700 citations (inc 43 'high-index') (please see www.pubmed.gov).
+I am committed to clinical research and have given over 200 presentations at regional, national, and international meetings and have over 160 publications in peer-reviewed journals with over 2700 citations (inc 48 'high-index') (please see www.pubmed.gov).
+I recently (November 2020) organised the BHS’s first virtual conference entitled “Improving our patients’ outcomes after hernia surgery”.
+This attracted over 600 delegates from all over the world to listen to the many well-known International speakers we involved.

 I review for a number of Journals including Annals of the Royal College of Surgeons, Colorectal Disease, and Hernia.